dspace-group/dspace-reference-architecture-aws/README.md

 always uncomment line `depends_on = [module.eks.node_groups]`.
 It is recommended to use AWS `admin` account, or ask your AWS administrator to assign necessary IAM roles and permissions to your user.

+When deploying an Amazon OpenSearch domain for the first time in a new AWS account using Terraform, you may encounter the following error:

+>**<span style="color:red">Error:</span>** creating OpenSearch Domain: ValidationException: Before you can proceed, you must enable a service-linked role to give Amazon OpenSearch Service permissions to access your VPC.

+This error occurs because Amazon OpenSearch requires a service-linked role to interact with your VPC.
+In a new AWS account, this role might not be created in time during the initial Terraform run, causing the domain provisioning to fail.

+Simply run `terraform apply` again.
+On the second attempt, the required service-linked role will already be in place, and the OpenSearch domain should be provisioned successfully.
 ### Destroy Infrastructure

 Resources that contain data, i.e. the databases, S3 storage, and the recovery points in the backup vault are protected against unintentional deletion.